Principality of Hatuqay: Religion

 The Circassians were Christianized between the 3rd and 5th centuries AD under the influence of the Byzantines and Georgians.
 However, Christianity was not fully entrenched among the Circassians, having mixed with the local pagan religion, resulting in a semi-pagan, semi-Christian faith.
-The Virgin Mary was both the Mother of God and the Goddess of Bees, while Jesus was syncretized with the Circassian high god Thashkho.
 With the start of the Russo-Circassian War, Christianity began to be seen as the Russian religion among the Circassians, and the remaining Christians gradually converted.
 Consequently, Christianity faced severe reactions among the populace.
-The Hatuqway Circassians converted to Islam in the 17th century.
+The Hatuqays were one of the first Circassian societies to embrace Islam, in the 17th century.
+Islam entered Circassian culture not directly, but through stories and folk tales: ceremonies celebrating the birth of the Islamic prophet Muhammad played a key role, and a new genre of Circassian epic literature connected with his birth celebrations emerged: "Mewlid".
+Evliya Çelebi, who visited Hatuqay in the late 1600s, wrote that mosques existed in the villages and that the people chanted "la ilahe illallah" (There is no god but Allah), but they failed to fully grasp Islam and continued their old traditions.